Introduction

 This model doesn’t have to be rigid, and what many recruiters may not realize.
 Sometimes, the best option is to hire someone you know — a past colleague, for example, or a reliable freelancer even if it doesn’t precisely fit the traditional model.

 None of this is news to seasoned hiring managers.
-The classic selection process is understandable, but some pieces in it, such as the cover letter, are out of date.
+The classic employment testing in selection process is understandable, but some pieces in it, such as the cover letter, are out of date.
 The way we hire is constantly evolving, and so should the way we hire.

 Just like with everything else, recruitment is adapting.
 The steps may be the same, but the strategies we use to get through them are different.
 AI, skills testing tools, are changing the way we assess candidates and transform the hiring process into a more precise and efficient process.

-The employee selection process in HRM involves a series of carefully designed steps to identify and hire the most suitable candidates.
-Organizations typically follow a structured approach that includes seven key stages in the selection process for hiring:
+Employee selection is a human resource management process that involves a series of strategic strategies that assist firms in selecting the finest applicants.
+Organizations typically follow a structured approach that includes seven key stages in the selection process for hiring a new employee:

 Application